Skip to main content

 1. Provision a VM matching the hardware requirements.

-2. Air-gapped only: push every image listed above into your internal registry.
+2. Air-gapped only: transfer every image listed under container images into your internal registry.
+See Transfer images to an internal registry.

 3. Authenticate with the image registry: